Marion County woman faces felony after child in her care shoots another with a BB gun - NewsBreak

 Marion County woman faces felony after child in her care shoots another with a BB gun

-GRANT TOWN, WV (WBOY) – A Marion County woman is facing a felony charge after a child in her care is alleged to have shot another child with a BB gun.
+GRANT TOWN, W.Va. – A Marion County woman is facing a felony charge after a child in her care is alleged to have shot another child with a BB gun.

 The incident happened on the afternoon of Sunday, Dec.
 5, Marion County sheriff’s deputies said.